wildercb/privacy_stories/README.md

 ### 3. Annotate and Answer Questions About Privacy Stories

-Easily annotate and answer questions about your privacy stories using our interactive annotation tool.
+Annotate / answer questions about the generated privacy stories using the annotation tool.

 - **Notebook**: [`annotator/processor.ipynb`](annotator/processor.ipynb) - Load an Excel file for annotation and customize your questions.
 - **Run the Annotation App**: